GirlsCrush/spell-checker-speed-test/README.md

 # Spell Checker

-Complete implementation of several variants of SpellChecker class.
-Do you best to outperform std::unordered_set version.
+Implementations of several variants of SpellChecker class (Using different ways of storing information).
+THe best perfomance is provided by Trie version.

-Provide functionality:
+Provided functionality:
  * ability to select underlined container: std::vector, std::set, std::unordered_set, your own hash table and trie implementations.
  Selection is based on ContainerType value (constructor parameter)
  * Your fastest implementations should correspond to ContainerType::Fastest enum member.